 *It is important to stir the risotto regularly as it gives it a nice creamy texture – you don’t have to stand over it stirring the whole time, but certainly don’t let it stick to the bottom of the pan.
 A wooden spoon is best.

-Finn and Richard were especially impressed with this filling and hearty dish and it is an excellent way to include greens and bone broth into family dinners!
+I just love this filling and hearty dish and it is an excellent way to include greens and bone broth into family dinners!